cassiopagnoncelli/quant-etl/guides/README_cboe_vix_load.md

 ## Overview

-The `Etl::Load::Flat::Cboe::VixHistorical` service is designed to load VIX historical data from CSV flat files into the Bar model.
+The `Etl::Load::Flat::Cboe::VixHistorical` service is designed to load VIX historical data from CSV flat files into the Aggregate model.
 This service complements the Import service by providing a way to process previously downloaded VIX data files.

 ## Architecture